hanegraaff/stock-advisor-software/README.md

 For example:
 ```
-python stock_recommendation_svc.py -ticker_file djia30.txt -portfolio_size 3 production -app_namespace sa
+python stock_recommendation_svc.py -ticker_file djia30.txt -output_size 3 production -app_namespace sa
 ```

-This example generates a 3 stock recommendation using the DOW 30 as an input.
-The namespace is used to identify the appropriate resources exposed by CloudFormation exports, e.g. the S3 bucket where results will be published.
+This example generates a 3 stock recommendation using the DOW30 as an input, and using the latest analysis period based on calendar date.

 ### Test mode
-**Test** mode will expect all parameters to be supplied in the command line, and will source the input ticker file locally.
-This mode is used when running and testing outside the production environment, and may also be used to run historically
+**Test** mode expects the analysis period to be supplied using the command line, and will not interact with AWS, but rather rely on local resources.
+This mode is used when running and testing outside the production environment, and may also be used to run historically.

+In this mode, ```-price_date``` is optional, and is used to determine the price date used to display the current returns of the selection.

 ```
 src >>python stock_recommendation_svc.py test -h
 usage: stock_recommendation_svc.py test [-h] -analysis_month ANALYSIS_MONTH
                                         -analysis_year ANALYSIS_YEAR
-                                        -price_date PRICE_DATE
+                                        [-price_date PRICE_DATE]

 optional arguments:
   -h, --help            show this help message and exit
   -analysis_month ANALYSIS_MONTH
                         Analysis period's month
   -analysis_year ANALYSIS_YEAR
                         Analysis period's year
   -price_date PRICE_DATE
-                        Current Price Date (YYYY/MM/DD)
+                        Price Date (YYYY/MM/DD) used to compute current
+                        returns

 ```

 For example:
 ```
-python stock_recommendation_svc.py -ticker_file djia30.txt -portfolio_size 3 test -analysis_year 2020 -analysis_month 1 -price_date 2020/03/01
+python stock_recommendation_svc.py -ticker_file djia30.txt -output_size 3 test -analysis_year 2020 -analysis_month 1 -price_date 2020/03/01
 ```

 This will generate a 3 stock recommendation using a local ticker file of the DOW 30 using an analysis period of 01/2020 and a price date of 03/01